France Payments Market Size

 Retail Sector is a key Factor for Market Growth

-- March 2022 - The platform for banking-as-a-service in France The French regulator ACPR has given Treezor permission to launch a full range of payment services.
-The company now holds all of the country's payment service licenses.
-These licenses will allow the company to accept cash deposits through the network while also allowing the execution of payment transactions using a payment card or similar system linked to a credit facility.
+In March 2022, the French platform for banking as a service, Treezor, was authorized by the French regulatory body ACPR to introduce a comprehensive range of payment services.
+The business now holds all of the nation's payment service licenses.
+These licenses will enable the company to execute payment transactions utilizing a payment card or similar system connected to a credit facility and accept cash deposits over the network.

 1.1 Study Assumptions and Market Definitions